|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The present federally regulated Canadian safety standards for interprovincial transport of dangerous hydrocarbons are completely inadequate.
 Pipelines that are approved by the National Energy Board for transport of natural gas and highly volatile oils through urban areas of Ontario do not come close to compliance with Ontario provincial pipeline safety standards.
 Further, the National Energy Board has failed to rigorously enforce compliance with existing national pipeline safety requirements.
 The situation has become so serious that in 2014 the the premiers of Ontario and Quebec demanded improved federal safety standards and regulation enforcement as a condition for allowing passage of inter-provincial hydrocarbon pipelines through their provinces.

-The culture at the National Energy Board (NEB) and the Alberta Energy Board (AEB) of discounting pipeline safety matters must change if investors are to realize value from the Alberta tar sands.
-The political appointees to these boards must be replaced and the board decisions made during the last few years must be reviewed and corrected to restore public confidence in these boards.
+The culture at the National Energy Board (NEB) and the Alberta Energy Board (AEB) of discounting pipeline and related safety matters must change if investors are to realize value from the Alberta tar sands.
+The political appointees to these boards must be replaced and the board decisions made during the last decade must be reviewed and corrected to restore public confidence in these boards.
 There is a whole generation of old pipelines with plastic wrap rather than fused epoxy dielectric coatings.
 The plastic wrap eventually fails due to "tenting" at pipe welds.
 The result is hard to detect external cracks at pipe welds.
 The only certain method of detecting these cracks is via a hydraulic pressure test to the pipe's specified minimum yield stress (SMYS).
 However, in spite of a history of such failures the National Energy Board has bowed to the pipeline industry lobby and has failed to demand essential hydraulic pressure tests and has failed to demand sufficient third party insurance coverage.
 Absent a hydraulic pressure test the only certain solution to this problem is total pipe replacement.
 This pipeline regulatory problem is multiplied by failure by the provinces and municipalities to demand sufficient safety setbacks for new building developments that are adjacent to large diameter high pressure pipeline corridors.

 The intolerance of BC residents to heavy oil ocean transport has been further aggravated by Canadian federal government indifference to global warming.
 Insect infestations, enabled by global warming, have destroyed much of the BC forest industry, which used to be the largest employer in BC.